Elizabeth I: Mary, Queen of Scots

 Elizabeth's first policy toward Scotland was to oppose the French presence there.
 She feared that the French planned to invade England and put her Catholic cousin Mary, Queen of Scots, on the throne.
 Mary was considered by many to be the heir to the English crown, being the granddaughter of Henry VIII's elder sister, Margaret.
 Mary boasted being "the nearest kinswoman she hath".
 Elizabeth was persuaded to send a force into Scotland to aid the Protestant rebels, and though the campaign was inept, the resulting Treaty of Edinburgh of July 1560 removed the French threat in the north.
-When Mary returned to Scotland in 1561 to take up the reins of power, the country had an established Protestant church and was run by a council of Protestant nobles supported by Elizabeth.
+When Mary returned from France to Scotland in 1561 to take up the reins of power, the country had an established Protestant church and was run by a council of Protestant nobles supported by Elizabeth.
 Mary refused to ratify the treaty.

-In 1563 Elizabeth proposed her own suitor, Robert Dudley, as a husband for Mary, without asking either of the two people concerned.
-Both proved unenthusiastic, and in 1565 Mary married Henry Stuart, Lord Darnley, who carried his own claim to the English throne.
+In 1563, Elizabeth proposed her own suitor, Robert Dudley, as a husband for Mary, without asking either of the two people concerned.
+Both proved unenthusiastic, and in 1565, Mary married Henry Stuart, Lord Darnley, who carried his own claim to the English throne.
 The marriage was the first of a series of errors of judgement by Mary that handed the victory to the Scottish Protestants and to Elizabeth.
-Darnley quickly became unpopular and was murdered in February 1567 by conspirators almost certainly led by James Hepburn, 4th Earl of Bothwell.
+Darnley quickly became unpopular and was murdered in February 1567 by conspirators almost certainly led by James Hepburn, Earl of Bothwell.
 Shortly afterwards, on 15 May 1567, Mary married Bothwell, arousing suspicions that she had been party to the murder of her husband.
 Elizabeth confronted Mary about the marriage, writing to her:

-How could a worse choice be made for your honour than in such haste to marry such a subject, who besides other and notorious lacks, public fame has charged with the murder of your late husband, besides the touching of yourself also in some part, though we trust in that behalf falsely.

 These events led rapidly to Mary's defeat and imprisonment in Lochleven Castle.
-The Scottish lords forced her to abdicate in favour of her son James VI, who had been born in June 1566.
+The Scottish lords forced her to abdicate in favour of her one-year-old son, James VI.
 James was taken to Stirling Castle to be raised as a Protestant.
 Mary escaped in 1568 but after a defeat at Langside sailed to England, where she had once been assured of support from Elizabeth.
-Elizabeth's first instinct was to restore her fellow monarch but she and her council instead chose to play safe.
+Elizabeth's first instinct was to restore her fellow monarch, but she and her council instead chose to play safe.
 Rather than risk returning Mary to Scotland with an English army or sending her to France and the Catholic enemies of England, they detained her in England, where she was imprisoned for the next nineteen years.